 NETS Victoria’s EDF grants are made available from funds specifically devolved through Creative Victoria.
 Grants can support development costs such as research, curatorial or artists’ fees, publications or exhibition design, furniture and technology.
 Recipients are encouraged to work in close dialogue with NETS Victoria throughout the development stages of their project.

 Applicants are encouraged to contact the NETS Victoria office on firstname.lastname@example.org or +61 3 8620 2002 to speak about their proposal prior to submitting.

-The EDF is devolved annually, with applications closing this year on Monday 11 September, 2017.
+The EDF is devolved annually.
 The NETS Victoria Board of Management reviews all applications and the successful proposals will be announced and funds distributed within three months.